Jim recently founded Spirited Media, a mobile-focused local news startup that will launch its first site in Philadelphia in the fall.

-Jim is the Editor-in-Chief of Digital First Media, where he oversees the 75 daily newspapers, 292 non-daily publications and 341 online sites that are owned by Journal Register Company and MediaNews Group.
-He is also overseeing the launch of Project Thunderdome, which will redefine how DFM produces journalism by centralizing the production of non-local content so that local papers can focus on their local communities.
+Jim is the former Editor-in-Chief of Digital First Media, where he oversaw the 75 daily newspapers, 292 non-daily publications and 341 online sites that are owned by Journal Register Company and MediaNews Group.
+He also oversaw the launch of Project Thunderdome, redefined how DFM produces journalism by centralizing the production of non-local content so that local papers can focus on their local communities.

 Before joining JRC, Jim served as general manager of TBD, a new local news operation dedicated to comprehensive coverage of the Washington, D.C. region that combines the values of traditional journalism and the power of citizen journalism.
 He joined TBD after more than four years as executive editor of washingtonpost.com, where he led the site to numerous awards and accolades.
 As general manager of TBD, he was responsible for the business operations and editorial oversight of both TBD.com and TBD TV, a 24-hour local cable news station.
 On both platforms, TBD’s original journalism is supplemented with strong partnerships with other local news organizations and more than 175 area bloggers.
 TBD has quickly gained a reputation for innovative ways of covering local news, and gained high marks for its commitment to social media and engaging with its community in meaningful ways.
 TBD has also displayed a strong commitment to mobile, with highly regarded applications for the iPhone and Droid.